bellbellbell07-star/COOL/docs/philosophy/regeneration_time.md

 Regeneration is the process by which a system:

-1. rebuilds its momentary self (Frame)
+1. rebuilds its momentary self (Frame),
-2. integrates feedback (Eval)
+2. integrates feedback (Eval),
-3. reinforces or adjusts long-term identity (Core candidates)
+3. reinforces or adjusts long-term identity (Core candidates),
-4. generates the next cognitive state
+4. generates the next cognitive state.

-This loop is the **minimum requirement** for identity-bearing cognition.
+This loop is the **minimum requirement**
+for identity-bearing cognition.

 Without regeneration:

-- there is no continuity
+- there is no continuity,
-- no memory
+- no memory (in the functional sense),
-- no self-consistency
+- no self-consistency,
-- no directed behavior
+- no directed behavior,
-- no perception of “now”
+- no perception of “now.”

 Because: